 Trains operators are increasingly reliant on predictive maintenance to ensure the most efficient use of the train fleet.
 New trains now come fitted with 5G/LTE modems that connect to the Ethernet Train Backbone for access to onboard systems such as doors, air-con, and brakes.
 Allowing train operators to remotely monitor onboard systems and services.

 While Ethernet network technology, as implemented in the Ethernet Train Backbone, is the successor to IEC 61375, many trains in service still rely on older circuit-based technologies such as MVB, CAN, and serial buses.

-Accessing legacy systems remotely is more challenging.
+Accessing legacy buses and systems remotely is more challenging.